qgis/QGIS-Documentation/docs/user_manual/expressions/expression.rst

     When using complex expression, it is good practice to add text either as a multiline comment or inline comments to help you remember.
-    Use one of the following group of characters, as shown in the screenshot below:
+    Use one of the following group of characters, as shown in the sample below:

       * ``--`` before the text that you want to comment
       * ``/*`` in the line before the text that you want to comment and ``*/`` in the line after it